danse-inelastic/pyre/docs/pyreBasics.rst

 The method _configure
 for all components will be called already at this time.
 This is the place where the computing engine should be constructed.
+Usually, in _init method you want to prepare everything so that the component is ready to run; for example, you may want to allocate memory, open input/output files, initiate c/c++/fortran engines that this component is depending on, etc.